-There may be rare situations where the magnetometer will continue taking and sending readings even if sampling accidentally gets turned OFF.
+There may be rare situations where the magnetometer will continue taking readings and sending data to the COM port even if sampling accidentally gets turned OFF.
 Although these readings will not be saved into the survey database, they may still get saved into diagnostic logs, from which data may be subsequently recovered in an emergency.